 - Ideas for Items to Put in an ‘Open When You Need Motivation’ Letter

 - ‘Open When You Need Motivation’ Letter Examples

-In this case, specifically, the Open When letter will be for someone who needs motivation.
+In this case, specifically, the Open When letter will be for someone who needs motivation, especially after a loss.
 It’s sometimes difficult, albeit impossible, to motivate yourself on your own—especially during hard times.

 You’re all the more qualified to write this letter to a loved one if you feel you pride yourself in being a motivated, high-energy person.
 Sometimes, the best way to help ourselves is to first help someone else.
 Below, you’ll find everything you need to know about how to write a motivational Open When letter.

 Steps for Writing an ‘Open When You Need Motivation’ Letter

 Rather than looking at your letter as one project you’d like to complete, it may be easier to divide the process into steps.
 We’ve provided five optional steps that should prove helpful below.

 It may sound obvious that you should have someone in mind before writing your letter.
 However, you can always write a general letter to keep on hand, too.

 Determining a specific person will make it that much easier to craft your letter and make it personal.
 It’s also a great way to show someone how much you care.

 No idea has to be final, and you may have plenty of bad ideas.
 With anything, you shouldn’t let this get in your way.